Updated: Jul 10

 The other one was the adventurer and runs wild as the wind, somewhere were I do not know of.
 He was the rebel, the free spirited one and could put a smile on your face just by entering the room.
 He was the type of person who made you ask yourself the right questions and gave things a fresh and meaningful perspective.
 He was a doer, a leader, and as feisty as fire.
 He was a Scorpio and clearly here to make the world a better place.
 His energy was magic and his intentions were pure.
 He was a humanist and a healer.
 He was passionate, curious and crafty.
 We had a soul bond like the ones you hear about in books or go see on screens in a movie.
 Letting go of his friendship was one of the hardest thing I've had to do in my life.
 It took me close to 7 years to truly let go of any regrets & be at peace with what we'd had.

 But here's the spark: I strongly believe that people that matter to you cross your path for a reason, should it be for a long time, short time or perhaps a life time(s).
 They walk with you for a while and dance with your soul.
 Through them and with them, you get to experience the absolute magic of this universe and the joy of being, sharing and connecting - these people didn't meet you by accident: for sure they are your group of soul mates, the ones that move you in a particular way and leave their imprint on your heart across time & space.

 Pay attention to these bonds, they may be here to teach you something or simply bring you love, healing and warmth.
-I am certain that we do not have "one soul mate" as the widely spread concept would have it, but rather a group of people that are linked to you, regardless of how long they stay in your life, what role they play in it and how the relationship evolves/ends.
+I am certain that we don't have one soul mate in this life but rather a group of people that are linked to you, regardless of how long they stay in your life, what role they play in it and how the relationship evolves/ends.